-With over 17,000 islands spread across the Equator between the Indian Ocean and the Pacific Ocean, Indonesia offers unlimited experiences.
-From the world-famous beaches of Bali to the many malls of the Jakarta and the jungles of Borneo, your only challenge will be choosing where to go.
+With 17,000 islands scattered between the vast Indian and Pacific Ocean, Indonesia offers unlimited experiences.
+From the world-famous beaches of Bali, to the many malls of Jakarta, and the jungles of Borneo, your only challenge will be choosing where to go.

 Official Language: Bahasa Indonesia (although English is widely spoken)

 Weather: Tropical climate, hot and humid throughout the year

 Visa application: Citizens of most countries receive a 30-day visa for free upon arrival, a passport with 6 months validity is required.

 There’s something for everybody in this beautiful archipelago.
 The only question is choosing where to start.
 Here are some must-visit cities in Indonesia to include in your travel itinerary.

 What to Eat?

 Rice, or nasi in the local language, is an important part of Indonesian Food.
 So, it’s not a surprise that most Indonesian dishes serve it in different forms: porridge, wraps, fried, spicy and the list goes on.
 Some of the must-try Indonesian street food includes Nasi Goreng, Nasi Padang and Nasi Uduk.